jastadd/jastadd/README.md

 The context-free grammar used in JastAdd is based on an example from JavaCC.

-The README file for the binary distribution (README-binary-dist.md) is written in the language Markdown.
-This file is then converted to HTML during the release process with the Markdown tool.
-See licenses/markdown-BSD for the full license text.
+The README file for the binary distribution (README-binary-dist.md) is written in the markup language Markdown.
+This file is converted to HTML using a Python script during the build script.
+The Python script requires the Python-Markdown package for Python.
+The Python-Markdown package can be installed using `pip install markdown`.

 Building
 --------